The RDEK provides well over 100 different services, and each year, the Board adopts a Five-Year Financial Plan.

 The budget process itself starts in September of the prior year with staff updating the financial plan and meeting with the Chief Financial Officer and Chief Administrative Officer.
 There are also meetings with Electoral Area Directors, Commissions, and other parties.
 This process takes several months and leads to the development of the DRAFT Five-Year Financial Plan.

-The DRAFT Plan is presented to the Board each year during a Special Budget Meeting - which will be held this year on February 12, 2025.
-During this meeting and the February Committee and Board Meetings the following two days, the Board suggests changes and revisions to the DRAFT Plan.
-Following the Board Meeting on Friday, the CFO inputs all the requested changes into an updated DRAFT Plan.
-This plan is then posted by the middle of the following week and a public comment period begins.
+The DRAFT Plan is presented to the Board each year during a Special Budget Meeting - which was held this year on February 12, 2025.
+During this meeting and the February Committee and Board Meetings the following two days, the Board suggested changes and revisions to the DRAFT Plan.

 One of the tricky parts about communicating (and understanding) the Financial Plan lies in the way Regional Districts work.
 Unlike a municipality that has one boundary and one set of taxpayers (where everyone within the municipal boundaries pays), Regional Districts in BC are based on service areas.
 So, for every one of the more than 100 services the RDEK offers, there is a boundary for that service area, and everyone within the service area pays for (and receives the benefit of) that service.
 What that means is that we have over 100 different “boundaries” with over 100 different sets of taxpayers.
 SO, WHAT DOES THAT HAVE TO DO WITH THE BUDGET?